Are you exceeding your customer expectations?

 The question is how can you deliver the Virgin Airways level of service?
 Try the seven things discussed below

 This is the first port of call when trying to exceed customers’ expectations.
 Learn why customers call and you can anticipate their needs with FAQs on your website.
 That helps customers help themselves.
+That’s call center services on auto-pilot.

 Action Point: Review conversations agents have had with customers.
 Then develop a list of why customers call the first time.